kwyoke/DDBS-2020/sharding/01_load_shard_populate_doc.md

 #### Create db.popRankMth.

-Each aggregation pipeline takes about an hour to process given the huge number of records in db.read.
+Each aggregation pipeline takes less than a minute for db.read of 1 million documents.

 ```
 mongos> db.read.aggregate([
             // project relevant fields from db.read